bgamari/ghc-wiki-import/dynamic-by-default/windows.md

 http://msdn.microsoft.com/en-us/library/aa374182.aspx](http://msdn.microsoft.com/en-us/library/aa374182.aspx)).
 It's therefore not possible to use assemblies to say that we use `c:/ghc/base/base.dll`.
 This therefore doesn't generally allow us to solve the problem.

+With administrator privileges DLLs can be installed as shared assemblies into the standard Windows "side-by-side" folder, but when developing without as a normal user they would need to be copied into the same directory as the compiled executable, which might be a rather surprising thing for ghc -o or ghc --make to do.

 ## C stub